ska-sa/katgpucbf/doc/engines.rst

     XB-engine receives data from many F-engines (but using only one multicast group), and that is also called "a stream" within the xbgpu code.

-    This should not be confused with a CUDA stream.
+    This should not be confused with a CUDA stream, which corresponds to a Command Queue in OpenCL terminology.

 Timestamp
     Timestamps are expressed in units of ADC (analogue-to-digital converter)